layotto/protoc-gen-p6/README.md

 Go version >= 1.16

 ## How to give p6 new work
+Suppose you have a new proto file `example/api/product/app/v1/blog.proto`, and you want to implement this API in [Layotto](https://github.com/mosn/layotto) .

+It's a tedious job because you have to write lots of boring code.
+You don't want to do it yourself.

-You can give p6 new work using `protoc`.
+Then you can give p6 new work using `protoc`.
 For example:

 ```shell
 go install